Akeem786/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 ---

-## 📊 Model Evaluation Metrics
+## 📊 Model Evaluation
-Each model was evaluated using:
+Each model was evaluated using the following metrics:
 - Accuracy
 - Precision
 - Recall
 - F1-Score

-A comparison table was created to identify the best-performing model.
+A comparison table was created to rank models based on performance.

 ---

-## 🏆 Best Model
+## 🏆 Best Performing Model
 - **Extra Trees Classifier**
 - Achieved approximately **91% accuracy**
-- Provided the best balance between precision, recall, and F1-score
+- Provided the best balance of precision, recall, and F1-score

 ---

 ## 📈 Confusion Matrix Analysis
-The confusion matrix of the best model shows:
+The confusion matrix of the selected model shows:
 - High True Positives and True Negatives
-- Low False Negatives, which is crucial in medical diagnosis
+- Low False Negatives, which is crucial in healthcare predictions

-This indicates that the model is reliable for heart disease prediction.
+This indicates strong and reliable predictive performance.

 ---

 ## 🧠 Key Learnings
-- Ensemble models outperform single classifiers on structured medical data
+- Ensemble learning models outperform individual classifiers on structured medical data
-- Recall is a critical metric for healthcare-related prediction problems
+- Recall is a critical metric for healthcare-related problems
-- Proper preprocessing and model comparison significantly improve performance
+- Comparing multiple models helps in selecting the most reliable solution

 ---